Immediately Following a Tailbone Injury

 Causes of a Tailbone Injury

 Surprisingly, a plethora of events can cause a tailbone injury.
 While even sitting on a hard surface for a long period of time can cause pain in the tailbone, the most common method of injury is direct impact to the bone.
-This tends to happen in cases of slips and falls, especially on staircases, when one loses balance and falls directly onto the bone itself as opposed to landing flat on the buttocks.
+This tends to happen in cases of slip and fall injuries, especially on staircases, when one loses balance and falls directly onto the bone itself as opposed to landing flat on the buttocks.

 Further causes of tailbone injury can include: